Beyond just a room: How student housing should evolve - Honi Soit

 “Instead, with us, we have a lot of people who work in grassroots organisations who want to give people who live in STUCCO a chance to work in grassroots businesses and community organisations,” Kwan said.

-“The people who go there [residential colleges] are the ones who work for the one per cent unlike people who need STUCCO.
+“The people who go there [residential colleges] are the ones who work for the 1% unlike people who need STUCCO.
 We are a needs-based cooperative.”

 Throughout our conversation, there was a sense that reforms to turn colleges into affordable housing or founding better student residences is not a far-fetched aim, with the template already laid out not only in models like STUCCO but university-owned residences overseas.